Inlays, Onlays and Dental Crowns in Covina CA

 - Acid erosion

 Missing teeth often lead to serious dental problems and can significantly inhibit a patient's ability to eat and speak.
 It is important to seek restorative treatment for any missing teeth, but especially when most or all of the teeth are damaged.

-Full Mouth Restoration Options
+What are my Full Mouth Restoration Options?

 There are many different treatment options available for patients requiring reconstruction.
 Each type of dental restoration offers its own benefits and several treatments may be combined to complete a full-mouth restoration.

 There is a wide variety of prosthetic materials that are commonly used to replace damaged or missing teeth.
 These materials may be permanently implanted or glued to the mouth or can be removable and temporary.
 They may replace individual teeth, a few teeth or all of the teeth.
 Some of these options may include: